Eagles vs. Giants odds, picks, Thursday Night Football predictions, best bets

-Eagles vs. Giants prediction, odds, start time: 2025 NFL Week 6 Thursday Night Football picks by proven model
+Eagles vs. Giants prediction, odds, start time: 2025 NFL Week 6 Thursday Night Football picks by top model

 The SportsLine projection model has revealed its Philadelphia vs. New York picks for the 2025 NFL Week 6 'Thursday Night Football' game

 Kickoff is at 8:15 p.m.
 ET from MetLife Stadium in East Rutherford, N.J.
 The latest Giants vs. Eagles odds have Philadelphia as the 7.5-point favorite.
-The over/under for total points is 40.5, making it the second-lowest of NFL Week 6.
-Philadelphia is a -397 favorite on the money line (risk $397 to win $100), with New York at +309 (risk $100 to win $309).
+The over/under for total points is 40.5, a 3-point decrease from opening at 43.5.
+Philadelphia is a -413 favorite on the money line (risk $413 to win $100), with New York at +319 (risk $100 to win $319).
 Before making any Eagles vs. Giants picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets if your initial $5 wager wins: